Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Experts think, “Where am I taking her emotionally?”

 Once you remove approach anxiety, everything else becomes easier.
+Sexual tension.
+Escalation.
+Leading interactions.

-That is why learning how to approach women properly is the foundation.
+But none of that matters if you never approach.
+Ultimately, that’s why learning how to approach women properly is the foundation.

 Final Thoughts On Deconstructing Approach Anxiety